hexdump2002/ComfyUI-PlotXY-Api/README.md

 - Build a ComfyUI workflow and save it as an API workflow
 - Create a visualization definition (An example in visualizations folder)
 - Excute it and wait for the visualization to finish: visualize.py visualizations/qwen1.py
+- When html loads you can click any image to show it at full size.
+Click again to get back to the image grid.

 Extremely experimental.